turi-code/userguide/feature-engineering/count_thresholder.md

 #Count Thresholder

-Map infrequent categorical variables to a new/separate category.
-Input columns to the CountThresholder must by of type int, string, dict, or list.
-For each column in the input, the transformed output is a column where the input category is retained as is if it has has occurred at least threshold times in the training data.
+Count Thresholder allows you to map infrequent categorical variables to a new/separate category.
+Input columns to the CountThresholder must by of type **string**, **int**, **list**, or **dict**.
+For each column in the input, the transformed output is a column where the input category is retained as-is if it has  occurred at least threshold times in the training data.
 Categories that do not satisfy the above are set to `output_category_name`.